Home

 Fertilization

 Buffalo grass is well-known for its low nitrogen requirement.
-Mature grass does well on 1 to 2 lbs nitrogen per year per 1000 sq. ft.
+Mature grasses do well with two or three fertilizations of no more than 1 to 2 lbs nitrogen per year per 1000 sq. ft.
 However, newly seeded lawns or grass just starting from plugs will need slightly more until it becomes established.
 Lawns that are fertilized with 2 lbs will be thicker than those using only 1 lb of nitrogen.
 Click on the link for help understanding the numbers on a fertilizer bag and calculating fertilizer rates.

 Low maintenance areas can be fertilized with one pound of nitrogen at green up in the spring.
 For high maintenance sports turf or for the best lawn quality, you should apply a second application in mid summer.
 Use a slow release summer fertilizer.